-It’s not just the British who love complaining about the weather, the Portuguese do their fair share of grumbling at this time of year.
+It’s not just the British who love complaining about the weather, the Portuguese do their fair share of grumbling when it feels as though it’s been raining forever.

 After a week of rainy days, everyone is noticeably grumpier and more lethargic.

-The optimist in me keeps telling me that after two weeks, we should be due a respite, although I know from experience that we often get full months of solid rain.
+Each time this happens, the optimist in me keeps telling me that after two weeks, we should be due a respite, although I know from experience that we often get full months of solid rain.
+That said, even at these times, I usually manage to find a break in the rain every day that’s long enough to walk the dog without getting drenched.

-Instead of winter sun, we’ve had some frighteningly bad storms and rain almost every day.
-I know Portugal isn’t the only country to have suffered severe weather conditions but since most people think of it as a sunny country, the shock of rough weather smacks us round the back of the head every time.
+During the worst times, we get some frighteningly bad storms and rain almost every day.
+I know Portugal isn’t the only country to suffer from severe weather conditions but since most people think of it as a sunny country, the shock of rough weather smacks us round the back of the head every time.

-I’ve lost count of how many days it’s rained this winter but I do know that dry days, let alone sunny ones, have been scarce.
-Despite the central heating, patches of mould have sprouted on our walls and both me and the dog are getting fatter as our walks get shorter, and the River Alva has been flooded for weeks.
-The air is so damp that nothing dries, even under cover.
 I’m extremely glad we invested in a tumble dryer during a similarly rainy winter a few years ago.
-Another purchase that’s proved its worth is the dehumidifier although I probably should have started using it before the mould, not after it.
+Another purchase that’s proved its worth is the dehumidifier, although I probably should have started using it before the mould, not after it.

 Expat Tip: Most older Portuguese properties don’t have central heating so in practice, one room gets too hot while the others are freezing, and probably damp.
 If you can, you should seriously consider installing central heating.
-We went for a pellet stove so we can programme it to start warming the house before we get home from work and we love it.
+We went for a pellet stove so that we could programme it to start warming the house before we got home from work or a day out and we love it.

 More rain in Portugal than in the UK